pjbartlein/climvis-figs/info/install_NCL.md

 ### Set environment

+Setting the environment has been troublesome.
+On macOS Catalina, zsh has replaced bash as the default shell, and there seem to be no specific instructions for how to edit the environment files.
+However, the following seems to work (for the Catalina and newer versions of MacOS:

-Edit e.g. `/Users/bartlein/.zshenv` (used to be `/Users/bartlein/.bash_profile` before Catalina)
+Edit or create the file `/Users/bartlein/.zshenv` (used to be `/Users/bartlein/.bash_profile` before Catalina)

-	# NCL Setting
 	export NCARG_ROOT=/usr/local/ncl-6.6.2
 	export PATH=$NCARG_ROOT/bin:$PATH
 	export LD_LIBRARY_PATH="${NCARG_ROOT}/lib:{LD_LIBRARY_PATH}"
 	ulimit -s  unlimited

-On macOS Catalina, zsh has replaced bash as the default shell.
+NOTE:  You must logout, and log back in for this to take effect.
 If you're running Catalina, put the contents above in in a file named `.zshenv` as opposed to `.bash_profile`.

 ### Install gcc and gfortran